The Perceiver Resampler: A Deep Dive into Visual Information Bottlenecks

 # Initialize latents (learned parameter, not computed from input!)

-x = self.latents # [R, d]
+x = self.latents # [N, d]

 # Process through layers

-for i, (attn_layer, ffn) in enumerate(zip(self.layers, self.ffns)):
+for i, (cross_attn, self_attn, ffn) in enumerate(

-# Cross-attention with skip connection
+# Cross-attention with visual features

-x = x + self.layer_norms[2*i](attn_layer(x, visual_flat))
+x = x + self.layer_norms[3*i](cross_out)

-x = x + self.layer_norms[2*i+1](ffn(x))
+x = x + self.layer_norms[3*i+1](self_out.squeeze(0))

 # Example usage